-Scenario 1: You have a registered domain, and would like to keep your current domain manager as the name server:
+Scenario 1: You have a registered domain, and would like to use your current domain manager for name serving

-This is probably the easiest option for most churches if you already have a domain name provider.
+This is probably the easiest option for most churches if you already have your own domain name provider.

 Solution: Use your provider's domain record control panel facility to point your website to your new Church Pages website:

 - If you wish to browse your church website at your domain with no 'www',

 set the A record of your domain to 184.108.40.206.